filecoin-project/lotus-docs/content/en/storage-providers/curio/config.md

 The `base` layer defines default configuration values.
 More specific layers override these defaults with more targeted configurations.

-For example, in a simple three-layer configuration system, layers could be organized in the following order:
+For example, in a simple two-layer configuration system, layers could be organized in the following order:
 Base Layer - This is the most general layer.
-It normally provides default settings.
-Miner Layer - This layer overrides the miner ID from emtpy to a `M1`.
+It is always included, so add any modifications to defaults here.
+If you include all your miner IDs here (defined in the addresses section) all hardware will be used for all miner needs.
 Task Layer - This layer enables SDR tasks.
+Consider the included layers (below).

-If a Curio node is started with above 3 layers then it will perform SDR tasks for Miner ID `M1` and will use default values of any other configuration parameter.
+If a Curio node is started with above 2 layers then it will perform SDR tasks for all miner IDs and will use default values of any other configuration parameter.

+Example Use of Layers:  (`base` is always included) `curio run --layers=post`

 {{< alert icon="warning" >}}
 If `base` layers is always applied by default when a Curio node is started.